 Everyone knows they should eat their fruits and vegetables, but did you know there is a specific reason for this?
 Fruits and vegetables are low in calories and fat and contain essential vitamins, minerals, and fiber.
 They also are one of the best ways to lower your cholesterol.
 Studies have shown that people who eat a diet rich in fruits and vegetables have lower levels of LDL cholesterol, the “bad” cholesterol that can build up on the walls of your arteries and lead to heart disease.

 Eating plenty of fruits and vegetables can also help increase your HDL cholesterol levels, the “good” cholesterol that helps remove LDL cholesterol from your arteries.
 So fruits and vegetables are good for your overall health, but they can also help lower your cholesterol levels and reduce your risk of heart disease.
 So be sure to include them in your diet!

 Lower Your Cholesterol With Natural Foods Today

 If you’re looking to lower your cholesterol levels, plenty of natural foods can help.
 Start by incorporating more fruits, vegetables, and whole grains into your diet.
-These foods are rich in fiber, which can help reduce bad cholesterol levels.
+These foods are fiber-rich, which can help reduce bad cholesterol levels.
 Additionally, try adding healthy fats to your diet, such as olive oil or avocados.
 These fats can help increase good cholesterol levels while also reducing bad cholesterol.
-Finally, consider adding some specific foods that are effective at lowering cholesterol levels.
-These include garlic, oats, .
+Finally, consider adding specific foods that effectively lower cholesterol levels.
+These can include garlic and oats.
 By incorporating these natural foods into your diet, you can start to see an improvement in your cholesterol levels.